-FF Dolores supports 117 different languages such as Spanish, English, Portuguese, Russian, German and French in Latin and Cyrillic scripts.
+FF Dolores® supports 85 different languages such as Spanish, English, Portuguese, Russian, German and French in Cyrillic, Latin, and Other scripts.
 (Please note that not all languages are available for all formats.)

 Dolores began as a Christmas gift from Tobias Frere-Jones to his brother, who had always wanted the right typeface for his band.
 Still a student at the Rhode Island School of Design (RISD), Frere-Jones frequented a bar near campus, where the initial design for Dolores was doodled on a napkin.